glucometers-tech/glucometer-protocols/lifescan/onetouch-verio-2015.md

 following constant `0x0b` byte: the type of measurement (plasma v whole blood) and the measurement site (fingertip), as those are visible in the original software's UI.

+*Caution:* at least one byte in the record will likely represent a control solution test, rather than an actual blood glucose reading; which value is that is still unknown.

 ### MEMORY ERASE